 In 1866 he ran for Congress with the backing of Tammany Hall and served two terms in the House (1867-1871).
 Morrissey, pictured at right, was later elected to the New York State Senate in 1875 and was re-elected in 1877, serving in that capacity until his death in 1878 at age 47.

 The state closed all offices and flags were flown at half-mast upon his death.
 The entire State Senate attended his funeral in Troy, and 20,000 mourners lined the streets to pay respects.
 At the time of his death, Morrissey’s estate was valued at more than $2 million.

-The life of Sullivan, pictured at left, ran a far different course.
+The life of Sullivan ran a far different course.
 After the contest, he moved to California where he had a criminal reputation.
 He was arrested by the San Francisco Vigilance Movement, and he died in his prison cell.
 The circumstances of his death are unclear — some reports say he was hanged, others

 indicate that he slit his wrists.
 Sullivan is buried in the Mission Dolores cemetery in San Francisco.

 Today there is a historic marker at the site, on Undermountain Road just north of the Dutchess County line.
 Unfortunately the date on the marker—1883—is incorrect.